Aarhus: Demographics

 Aarhus has a population of 261,570 on 91 km2 for a density of 2,874/km2 (7,444/sq mi).
 Aarhus municipality has a population of 330,639 on 468 km2 with a density of 706/km2 (1,829/sq mi).
 Less than a fifth of the municipal population resides beyond city limits and almost all live in an urban area.
 The population of Aarhus is both younger and better-educated than the national average which can be attributed to the high concentration of educational institutions.
 More than 40% of the population have an academic degree while only some 14% have no secondary education or trade.
 The largest age group is 20- to 29-year-olds and the average age is 37.5, making it the youngest city in the country and one of its youngest municipalities.
 Women have slightly outnumbered men for many years.

 The city is home to 75 different religious groups and denominations, most of which are Christian or Muslim with a smaller number of Buddhist, Hindu, and Jewish communities.
 Since the 1990s there has been a marked growth in diverse new spiritual groups although the total number of followers remains small.
 The majority of the population are members of the Protestant state church, Church of Denmark, which is by far the largest religious institution both in the city and the country as a whole.
 Some 20% of the population are not officially affiliated with any religion, a percentage that has been slowly rising for many years.

 During the 1990s there was significant immigration from Turkey and in the 2000s, there was a fast growth in the overall immigrant community, from 27,783 people in 1999 to 40,431 in 2008.
 The majority of immigrants have roots outside Europe and the developed world, comprising some 25,000 people from 130 different nationalities, with the largest groups coming from the Middle East and North Africa.
 Some 15,000 have come from within Europe, with Poland, Germany, Romania and Norway being the largest contributors.

 Many immigrants have established themselves in the suburbs of Brabrand, Hasle and Viby, where the percentage of inhabitants with foreign origins has risen by 66% since 2000.
 This has resulted in a few so-called ghettos, defined as residential areas with more than half of inhabitants from non-Western countries and with relatively high levels of poverty and/or crime.
 Gellerup is the most notable neighbourhood in that respect.
-The ghetto-labelling has been criticized as unnecessarily stigmatising and counterproductive for social and economical development of the related areas.
+The ghetto-labelling has been criticised as unnecessarily stigmatising and counterproductive for social and economical development of the related areas.